scaleway/terraform-provider-scaleway/docs/resources/cockpit_alert_manager.md

 ## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_cockpit_alert_manager` resource is created:
+In addition to all arguments above, the following attributes are exported:

 - `alert_manager_url` - The URL of the alert manager.